We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Sauvage Very Cool Spray 2017

-Sauvage Very Cool Spray is a popular perfume by Dior for men and was released in 2017.
+A popular perfume by Dior for men, released in 2017.
 The scent is fresh-citrusy.
-It is being marketed by LVMH.
-Pronunciation
+It was last marketed by LVMH.

 Main accords